dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

-# TEMPO County-level Light-duty Electric Vehicle Charging Profiles v2022
+# TEMPO County-level Light-duty Passenger Electric Vehicle Charging Profiles v2022

 This dsgrid project has been used to publish the hourly data documented in:

-Yip, Arthur, Christopher Hoehne, Paige Jadun, Catherine Ledna, Elaine Hale, and Matteo Muratori.
+> Yip, Arthur, Christopher Hoehne, Paige Jadun, Catherine Ledna, Elaine Hale, and Matteo Muratori.
 2023.
 “Highly Resolved Projections of Passenger Electric Vehicle Charging Loads for the Contiguous United States.”
 Technical Report.
 Golden, CO (United States): National Renewable Energy Laboratory. https://www.nrel.gov/docs/fy23osti/83916.pdf.

 via the [Open Energy Data Initiative (OEDI)](https://data.openei.org/home).

-The data are hourly annual for 2024-2050 based on 2012 actual meteorological year (AMY) weather; are available for three scenarios of light-duty passenger electric vehicle adoption, 3,108 counties in the contiguous United States (CONUS), 720 household and vehicle types, and two charging types (L1/L2 and DCFC); and were produced by running the [TEMPO](https://www.nrel.gov/transportation/tempo-model.html) model at the county-level.
+The data are hourly annual for 2024-2050 based on 2012 actual meteorological year (AMY) weather; are available for three scenarios of light-duty passenger electric vehicle adoption, 3,108 counties in the contiguous United States (CONUS), 720 household and vehicle types, and two charging types (L1&L2 and DCFC); and were produced by running the [TEMPO](https://www.nrel.gov/transportation/tempo-model.html) model at the county-level.
 The three adoption scenarios are:

 - *AEO Reference Case*, which is aligned with the [U.S. EIA Annual Energy Outlook 2018](https://www.eia.gov/outlooks/archive/aeo18/)
 - *EFS High Electrification*, which is aligned with the High Electrification scenario of the [Electrification Futures Study](https://www.nrel.gov/docs/fy18osti/71500.pdf)